In today’s post, I will show what a cancelled cheque is and how to cancel a cheque?

 When you see the cancelled cheque images, the difference will be noticeable.
 Also, the word ‘CANCELLED’ will be written across the cheque between two parallel lines.
 See the cancelled cheque format below:

-How to Use A Cancelled Cheque?
+How to Use A Cancel Cheque?

 However, a cancelled cheque cannot be used to withdraw money, but there are several occasions where having a cancelled cheque can be beneficial.
 Some of them are:

-- Know Your Customer (KYC) – Cancelled cheques can be used to verifying the KYC when you are planning to invest in mutual funds or the stock market.
+- Know Your Customer (KYC) – Cancelled cheques can be used to verify the KYC when you are planning to invest in mutual funds or the stock market.
 A cheque has crucial information on it like the name and account number of the account holder and the name and branch address of the bank in which the individual holds an account.

 - Demat Account – A cancelled cheque leaf along with other KYC documents need to be submitted to the stock brokerage when you are open a Demat account.